History of the East–West Schism: Rise of Rome

 The first institution to fail in the early Christian Empire was politics.
 In the 5th century, western imperial power fell prior to the invasion of the Barbarian kings.
 However, the increase in power of the pope resulted in the retread of previous politicians, which in effect blurred the fine line between secular and ecclesiastical power.
 Up until the ecumenical councils, Rome was regarded as an important centre of Christianity, especially since it was the capital of the Roman Empire.
 The eastern and southern Mediterranean bishops generally recognized a persuasive leadership and authority of the bishop of Rome, but the Mediterranean Church did not regard the bishop of Rome as any sort of infallible source, nor did they acknowledge any juridical authority of Rome.
 The church at Rome claimed a special authority over the other churches because of its connection with the apostles Peter and Paul.
 In the first three centuries, Rome gained increasing recognition as one of the centers of Christianity.
 However, the extant documents of that era yield no clear-cut claims to, or recognition, of papal primacy.

 Historian Will Durant writes that, after Jerusalem, the church of Rome naturally became the primary church, the capital of Christianity.
 Rome had an early and significant Christian population.
-It was closely identified with the Apostle Paul, who preached and was martyred there, and the Apostle Peter, who was a martyr there as well.
-The Eastern Orthodox liturgy calls Peter and Paul "the wisest Apostles and their princes" and "the radiant ornaments of Rome".
-Peter is seen as founder of the Church in Rome, and the bishops of Rome as his successors.
-While the Eastern cities of Alexandria and Antioch produced theological works, the bishops of Rome focused on what Romans admittedly did best: administration.
+The Apostle Peter is seen as founder of the Church in Rome, and the bishops of Rome as his successors.
+While the Eastern cities of Alexandria and Antioch produced theological works, the bishops of Rome focused on administration.

 Father Thomas Hopko, a leading Orthodox theologian, writes: "The church of Rome held a special place of honor among the earliest Christian churches.
 It was first among the communities that recognized each other as catholic churches holding the orthodox faith concerning God's Gospel in Jesus.
 According to St Ignatius, the bishop of Antioch who died a martyr's death in Rome around the year 110, 'the church which presides in the territories of the Romans' was 'a church worthy of God, worthy of honor, worthy of felicitation, worthy of praise, worthy of success, worthy of sanctification, and presiding in love, maintaining the law of Christ, bearer of the Father's name.'
 The Roman church held this place of honor and exercised a 'presidency in love' among the first Christian churches for two reasons.
 It was founded on the teaching and blood of the foremost Christian apostles Peter and Paul.
 And it was the church of the capital city of the Roman empire that then constituted the 'civilized world (oikoumene)'."